This file is part of the open-lmake distribution (git@github.com:cesar-douady/open-lmake.git)

 # chroot_dir = '/' # chroot dir to execute cmd (if None, empty or absent, no chroot is not done)

-# chroot_action = None # action to handle user when chroot to chroot_dir, one of : None or 'none', 'overwrite', 'merge'
+# chroot_actions = () # actions to carry out when chroot to chroot_dir, a list/tuple of : 'user_name', 'resolve_conf'

 # cache = None # cache used to store results for this rule.
 None means no caching